daniebker/kindle-clip/README.md

 4. Finally add a `content.hbs` file.
 This is called for every highlight and accompanying note.
 A full list of available properties [is linked in the section above](#main-content).
 ## Contribute
 - I ❤️ pull requests and bug reports!
-- Don't hesitate to tell me my JavaScript, but please tell me why.
+- Don't hesitate to tell me my JavaScript sucks, but please tell me why.